 In 2008 Bombardier released the next version of the Bombardier Q400, the Bombardier Q400 NextGen turboprop (sometimes refereed to as the Bombardier Q400 Next Generation).
 The Bombardier Q400 NextGen turboprop is an updated version of the Bombardier Q400 turboprop aircraft.
 The main difference between the Bombardier Q400 and the Bombardier Q400 NextGen is the interior of the Bombardier Q400 NextGen cabin.
 The Bombardier Q400 NextGen has larger overhead bins that can carry two standard size roller bags.
 The seating options for the Bombardier Q400 Nextgen turboprop aircraft are also updated from the regular Bombardier Q400.
-Also Bombardier was able to provide slightly better performance numbers on the Bombardier Q400 Nextgen compared to the regular Bombardier Q400.
-Every Bombardier Q400 made 2008 and latter is a Bombardier Q400 NextGen turboprop.
+Also, Bombardier was able to provide slightly better performance numbers for the Bombardier Q400 Nextgen when compared to the regular Bombardier Q400.
+Every Bombardier Q400 made 2008 and later is a Bombardier Q400 NextGen turboprop.
 Overall, there are not many differences between the Bombardier Q400 and the Bombardier Q400 NextGen.

 Here is a list of the Bombardier Q400 Nextgen differences from the regular Bombardier Q400: